Electrocon International to Exhibit CAPE 14 Computer-Aided Protection Software

 Optional CAPE-TS Link™ integrates with Siemens PTI PSS®E transient stability simulation

-Ann Arbor, Michigan – March 15, 2016 – Electrocon International, the full-service developer and marketer of CAPE software for protection system simulation and data management, will demonstrate CAPE 14 at the Annual Georgia Tech Fault and Disturbance Analysis and Protective Relaying Conferences taking place Monday-Friday, April 18-April 22, 2016.
+Ann Arbor, Michigan – April 7, 2015 – Electrocon International, the full-service developer and marketer of CAPE software for protection system simulation and data management, will exhibit at the Annual Georgia Tech Fault and Disturbance Analysis and Protective Relaying Conferences taking place Monday-Friday, April 27-May 1, 2015.
 Electrocon will demonstrate CAPE 14, the next generation version of Electrocon’s CAPE family of computer-aided protection software.
 CAPE offers extensive tools for detailed relay modeling that help engineers manage voluminous and complex network data, uncover potential problems, and examine alternative solutions.
 Supporting the system protection function within electric power utilities, CAPE is used by transmission, distribution and generation companies as well as electrical engineering firms in more than 50 countries on six continents.

-“The feedback we have received from CAPE users and prospects has been extremely positive.
+“The feedback we have received from existing CAPE users and prospects that have worked with and seen CAPE 14 has been extremely positive.
 Users of other programs with generic or limited detail models, quickly see the advantage of the highly detailed models used by CAPE which provides them with more comprehensive capabilities,” remarked Paul F. McGuire, EE, MSEE, PE and President of Electrocon International.
 “The Georgia Tech conferences provide Electrocon an excellent opportunity to reach a large number of protection engineers in order to showcase the CAPE 14 new features and enhancements.”

 CAPE 14 includes a number of new features designed to enhance usability and improve engineering productivity, including:

 • Automated time-distance diagrams with an option to store in database.